 I have tried unpairing and repairing as well as trying the BLE Crash Resolver App.
 Nothing has worked.
 How can I fix this?

 What are the solutions to fix “Unfortunately, Bluetooth has stopped” on Android?

 Now the time comes to go through the fixes for Bluetooth not working on Android.
 Each solution is properly checked and every step will guide you better to get rid of the issue.

 Method 1: Restart your phone

-Simply restarting your phone once has the capability to fix any small glitches with ease.
-So when you come across such Bluetooth issue then its better to reboot your device once.
+Simply restarting your phone once can fix any small glitches with ease.
+So when you come across Bluetooth share has stopped then it’s better to reboot your device once.

-- Press and hold Power button for few seconds after which you will get “Phone options screen”
+- Press and hold the Power button for a few seconds after which you will get the “Phone options screen”